Advocacy 101 - Challenging an Agency’s Denial or Reduction of Your Medicaid Services

-As a person with disabilities, you have a legal right to both Notice of and Appeal from an agency decision to reduce or deny your Medicaid services.
+As a person with disabilities, you have a legal right to both Notice of and Appeal from an agency or Medicaid managed care companies' decision to reduce or deny your Medicaid services.

 The person whose Medicaid services were reduced or denied is called the Petitioner.

-The letter denying or reducing your services is called a Denial Notice and it is your guide to requesting a hearing.
-The Denial Notice should contain the reason for denial/reduction, specific services denied or reduced, how you can challenge this, the deadlines for doing so, and contact names and addresses.
+The letter denying or reducing your services is called a Denial Notice, or if you’ve exhausted your Medicaid managed care Plan’s appeal process, a Notice of Plan Appeal Resolution (NPAR), and it is your guide to requesting a Medicaid fair hearing.
+The Denial Notice or NPAR should contain the reason for denial/reduction, specific services denied or reduced, how you can challenge this, the deadlines for doing so, and contact names and addresses.

 The Denial Notice includes the deadline for requesting a hearing.